The Sequential Monte Carlo goes NUTS: Boosting Gravitational-Wave Inference: No-U-Turn-Sampler

-In practice, they are typically solved with a numeric integrator, such as the leapfrog, for a certain time $T = L \epsilon$, where $\epsilon$ represent the time step-size while $L$ is the total number of integration steps performed.
-After the evolution, the new point is accepted or rejected using the usual Metropolis-Hasting rule.
-The number of integration steps $L$ is the most difficult parameter to tune: if $L$ is too small the algorithm produces a random walk behavior, while if it is too large the system can return to the initial position, wasting computation.
+The system is evolved simulating Hamiltonian dynamics for $L$ leapfrog steps and, after the evolution, the new point is accepted or rejected using the usual Metropolis-Hasting rule.
+The number of leapfrog steps $L$ is a difficult parameter to tune: if $L$ is too small the algorithm behaves like a stochastic sampler with the trajectories resembling a random walk.
+If $L$ is too large, being the dynamics approximately conservative, the the trajectory will eventually begin to retrace itself, wasting computation.
 Reference \cite{NUTS-2014} proposed the No-U-Turn Sampler (NUTS) to address this issue.
 The NUTS is an extension of the HMC that tunes automatically the integration length $L$.
-It checks when the Hamiltonian trajectory starts retracing its steps and makes a ``U-turn.''
+It checks when the Hamiltonian trajectory starts retracing its steps and makes a ``U-Turn''.
 This results in a well-tuned HMC without the need to tune it based on the specific problem, assuring an optimal exploration of the parameter space.
 For more details on the algorithm we refer to \cite{NUTS-2014}.

 Integrating Hamilton's equations requires computing the gradient of the target distribution.
-For a long time, this has been the main bottleneck of the application of gradient-based methods to non-trivial and expensive target distributions, such as the ones in GW inference.
-However, the auto-differentiation technique for computing derivatives has recently gained popularity.
+For a long time, this has been the main bottleneck of the application of gradient-based methods to non-trivial and expensive target distributions, such as the ones in GW inference.Ref. \cite{2025:DEEP_HMC} proposed a solution based on Deep Neural Network.
+However, we adopted the auto-differentiation technique for computing derivatives, that has recently gained popularity.
 It exploits the fact that every function in a computer is ultimately composed by a sequence of elementary operations and applies the chain rule systematically to compute exact derivatives, up to machine precision.